 be transparent in all aspect of her dealings.

-Integrity Research Journals will compel all authors to adhere strictly to the ethical standards as prescribed by the Committee on Publication Ethics (COPE), International Federation of Automatic Control (IFAC) and other related bodies.
+Integrity Research Journals will compel all authors to adhere strictly to the ethical standards as prescribed by the Committee on Publication Ethics (COPE) and other related bodies.

 Plagiarism is an act or instance of using or closely imitating the language and thoughts of another author without authorization and the representation of that author's work as one's own, as by not crediting the original author.
 Integrity Research Journals is committed to publishing only original material that has not been published or under review elsewhere.